 Beginning with his life in vaudeville, the film envelopes its audience in Keaton’s ascent to one of the greatest actors-filmmakers in the history of cinema.
 In addition to Keaton’s own story, the film intersperses interviews with nearly two dozen collaborators, filmmakers, performers, and friends, including Mel Brooks, Quentin Tarantino, Warner Herzog, and Dick van Dyke, all of whom discuss Keaton’s influence on modern comedy and cinema itself.

-“In a way, Buster Keaton is the essence of movies,” director, writer and producer Warner Herzog says in the documentary.
+“In a way, Buster Keaton is the essence of movies,” director, writer and producer Werner Herzog says in the documentary.
 “He is one of the inventors of cinema.”

 “The Great Buster: A Celebration” will be shown at 8pm on Saturday, Oct.
 6 at the Frauenthal Center in downtown Muskegon.
 The screening is open to the public; an individual ticket costs $8 and family tickets are available for $20.
 Tickets are available at the Frauenthal box office (425 W. Western Ave.) or by clicking here.